-To reinforce the importance that we place on meeting our Healthier People, Healthier Planet commitments, as described on page 35 of the 2023 Annual Report and Accounts, we are delighted to announce the recent launch of the new Britvic Sustainable Supply Chain Finance programme.
-This programme has been developed to recognise and reward those suppliers which progress on their sustainability performance, commitment and disclosure and will result in a phased reduction of the supplier financing rates.
-Together with ING and Rabobank, Britvic identified the rating on EcoVadis and setting of science-based carbon reduction targets as a key indicator of good performance and continued progress in sustainability and responsible sourcing.
+To reinforce the importance that we place on meeting our Healthier People, Healthier Planet commitments, as described on page 30 of the 2024 Annual Report and Accounts, we introduced the Britvic Sustainable Supply Chain Finance programme.
+It has been developed to recognise and reward suppliers that make progress on their sustainability performance, commitment and disclosure and will result in a phased reduction of the supplier financing rates.
+Together with ING and Rabobank, Britvic identified the rating on EcoVadis and setting of science-based carbon reduction targets as key indicators of good performance and continued progress in sustainability and responsible sourcing.
+We have seen 44% of our suppliers making progress on their ethical assessment score this year.